Surface-supplied diving: Diver's umbilical

 The umbilical contains a hose to supply the breathing gas and usually several other components.
-These usually include a communications cable (comms wire), a pneumofathometer, and a strength member, which may be the airline hose, communications cable, or a rope.
+These usually include a communications cable (comms wire), a pneumofathometer, and a strength member, which may be the breathing gas hose, communications cable, or a rope.
 When needed, a hot water supply line, helium reclaim line, video camera and lighting cables may be included.
-These components are neatly twisted into a multistrand cable, and are deployed as a single unit.
-The diver's end has underwater connectors for the electrical cables, and the air hoses are usually connected to the helmet, band mask, or bailout block by JIC fittings.
+These components are neatly twisted into a multistrand cable, or taped together, and are deployed as a single unit.
+The diver's end has underwater connectors for the electrical cables, and the hoses are usually connected to the helmet, band mask, or bailout block by JIC fittings.
 A screw-gate carabiner or similar connector is provided on the strength member for attachment to the diver's harness, and may be used to lift the diver in an emergency.
 Similar connections are provided for attachment to the diving bell, if used, or to the surface gas panel and communications equipment.
 A diver's umbilical supplied from a bell gas panel is called an excursion umbilical, and the supply from the surface to the bell panel is the bell umbilical.